-Former Shepparton vet missing at sea - Shepparton News
+Former Shepparton Vet missing at sea - Shepparton News

 “I only just caught up Lukas in the Gold Coast in January this year.

-“He has a real passion for animals and definitely chose the right career path for himself,” Mr Vasey said.
+“He has a real passion for animals and definitely chose the right career path for himself.”

-The men are employed by Australasian Global Exports, a Melbourne-based exporter which operates across several countries.
+The men are employed by Australasian Global Exports, a Melbourne-based exporter that operates across several countries.

 The Gulf Livestock 1 was en route to China from New Zealand, when it went missing on Wednesday after it sent a distress call, as Typhoon Maysak lashed the area with strong winds and heavy seas.

-Two survivors have so far been found but Japanese media, citing the nation's coastguard, said the second man died in hospital.
+Three survivors have so far been found, but Japanese media, citing the nation's coastguard, said the second man died in hospital.

 According to survivor Sareno Edvarodo, the vessel lost an engine before it was hit by a wave and capsized, a coastguard spokeswoman said.